aim-rsf/Synthetic-Data/README.md

   <summary>Is it always worth it to create synthetic data?
 What are they key challenges? </summary>
   <br />

   > - If the effort taken to make a good enough quality synthetic dataset is more than the effort to access anonymised real data, then it is often not worth it.
+It depends what the synthetic data will be used for!
   > - The quality of the real data can determine the quality of the synthetic data, retaining biases and errors.
   > - Though synthetic data is used to address bias and privacy risk it can also introduce these, if not created and used appropriately.
   > - We need to appropriately communicate what synthetic data is and isn't to different audiences, so that it is a trusted resource.